thekk1/Flurry/README.md

 3. Tank   .
 Spec3.lua

 ### Standart outfit:
-For fallback outfits I have implemented "zones" named "Standart1", "Standart2", "Standart3" in each Spec-file which are used in every case where is no configurated zone.
+For fallback outfits I have implemented a not existing "zones" named "Standard" in each Spec-file which is used in every case where is no configurated zone.
+E.g. I use it for my PvP gear.

 ### Example1:
 Lets make a Outfit for Nazjatar and The Eternal Palace and call it "Nazjatar Items" for the fury spec of your incredible warrior.